hamidgasmi/training.computerscience.cloud.aws/README.md

 		- If the original record IP address changes, there's no impact on CName records
 		- We can reference names that are outside our domain with FQDN (the last . is required "anotherexample.com.")
 	- Alias record type:
-		- It is a Route 53 specific feature
+		- It's a Route 53 specific feature
-		- It is an extension of CNames
+		- It's an extension of CNames
 		- It can be used at the APEX of a domain (for naked domain names)
 		- It can refer to AWS logical services (LBs, S3 buckets)
 		- It allows to specify a hostname in our DNS records which then resolve to the correct A/AAAA records at the time of a request
 		- AWS doesn't charge for alias records against AWS resources
-		- It is recommended by AWS
+		- It's recommended by AWS
 	- MX record:
-		- It is quired whenever a server is attempting to send an email to a given domain
+		- It's quired whenever a server is attempting to send an email to a given domain
 		- It provides the email servers for a given domain
 		- Eeach server within MX record has a priority value
 		- The lower priority value is preferred